Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation

 We select models trained exclusively on a single open-source dataset to enable our training data analysis in \S\ref{sec:training-data}.
 We therefore focus on two model architectures trained on MuST-C \cite{cattoni2021must}: the multilingual Transformer encoder-decoder model by \citet{wang2020fairseq}, and the monolingual Conformer encoder-Transformer decoder models from \citet{papi2024good}.
 More recent ST systems and speech-enhanced large language models are typically trained on massive datasets that are not publicly released, making it difficult to establish connections between training data patterns and model behavior.

-We primarily focus on the Transformer model for our analyses, as it demonstrates strong gender accuracy\footnote{The proportion of correct gender realizations among terms where the model generates one of the MuST-SHE annotated forms \cite{gaido-etal-2020-breeding}.} for speaker-referential terms: 77.1\,\% to 80.6\,\% for feminine terms and 91.4\,\% to 94.4\,\% for masculine terms across target languages.
-This suggests that the Transformer is well positioned to leverage vocal cues for gender disambiguation, a phenomenon we aim to investigate further, both in terms of relevant features and its relation to the ILM.
-By comparing these results with Conformer models, which achieve lower accuracy (39.2-49.8\% for feminine terms and 72.5-76.7\% for masculine terms across the three language pairs), we assess whether gender assignment strategies are model-dependent.
+We primarily focus on the Transformer model for our analyses, as it demonstrates strong gender accuracy\footnote{The proportion of correct gender realizations among terms where the model generates one of the MuST-SHE annotated forms \cite{gaido-etal-2020-breeding}. \lc{Full results on gender accuracy for all models and language pairs are reported in Appendix~\ref{app:acc}.}} for speaker-referential terms: 77.1\,\% to 80.6\,\% for feminine terms and 91.4\,\% to 94.4\,\% for masculine terms across target languages.
+This suggests that the Transformer is well positioned to leverage vocal cues for gender disambiguation, a phenomenon we aim to investigate further\lc{.} By comparing these results with Conformer models, which achieve lower accuracy (39.2-49.8\% for feminine terms and 72.5-76.7\% for masculine terms across the three language pairs), we assess whether gender assignment strategies are model-dependent.
 These models provide architectural (Transformer vs. Conformer encoders) and scope (multilingual vs. monolingual) diversity, enabling us to examine how gender assignment strategies vary across different ST system configurations.